Chunyu-Lin-bjtu/autoware-wiki/Overview.md

 ## Supported Sensors

 Autoware supports LiDAR, Camera, IMU, and GPS as primary sensors.
 The following are examples of those that have been already verified through the field testing.
-Technically speaking, if not verified, almost all types of LiDAR, Camera, IMU, and GPS are available in Autoware.
+Technically speaking, if not verified, almost all types of LiDAR, Camera, IMU, and GPS would be available in Autoware.

 ### LiDAR

-* VELODYNE HDL-64E (S1/S2/S3)
+* VELODYNE HDL-64E (S1/S2/S3) [[link](http://velodynelidar.com/hdl-64e.html)]
 * VELODYNE HDL-32E
 * VELODYNE VLP-16 (Standard/Hi-Res)
 * HOKUYO YVT-35LX (3D-URG)